streamnative/pulsar-flink/README.md

 ### Source

-Flink's Pulsar consumer is called `FlinkPulsarSource<T>` or `FlinkPulsarRowSource` which only has the function of automatically inferring data patterns.
-It provides access to one or more Pulsar topics.
+Flink's Pulsar consumer is called `FlinkPulsarSource<T>` It provides access to one or more Pulsar topics.

 The construction method has the following parameters:

 1. Connect the service address `serviceUrl` used by the Pulsar instance and the management address `adminUrl`.
-2. When using `FlinkPulsarSource`, you need to set `DeserializationSchema<T>` or `PulsarDeserializationSchema<T>`.
+2. When using `FlinkPulsarSource`, you need to set `PulsarDeserializationSchema<T>`.
 3. The Properties parameter is used to configure the behavior of the Pulsar Consumer.
    The required parameters for Properties are as follows: